 - The existence of a patent tells you virtually nothing about its value to a firm

 Only the coarsest outcome indicators—revenue and earnings—have to be public reported by firms.
 And that also means relative performance indicators are rare—beyond those attempting to relate R&D expenditure to revenue2.
 McKinsey analysts thought they’d solved this problem when they proposed two conversion indicators: (1) new product sales per dollar of R&D expenditure and (2) gross margin per dollar of new product sales.
 Unfortunately, a critical component of these metrics, revenue from new product sales, is not nearly as available as the authors implied (although we note that these are still interesting metrics to look at internally).
-In fact, a quick analysis of earnings transcripts and SEC-filings from 2018 found just 40 examples of companies citing results for this metric (or something close to it).
+In fact, a quick analysis of earnings transcripts and SEC-filings from 2018 found just 40 examples of companies citing results for this metric (or something close to it)—see below to download this data.
 That compares with the ~2,000 US-listed firms that reported R&D expenditure in filings to the SEC for 2018.

 Develop a robust internal benchmarking program and “scrape together” what you can externally